- Rent Control / Increase Limitations. Kentucky state landlords can raise rent as long as proper notice is provided.

 Kentucky landlords must abide by the terms established in the written lease.
-However, there is no limit placed on the amount rent may be increased when a lease is renewed.
-A Kentucky landlord may increase rent on “at-will” tenants so long as appropriate notice is provided.
+In most cases, rent cannot be increased during a fixed-term lease, unless stated otherwise in the lease.
+A Kentucky landlord may increase rent for periodic tenancies if appropriate advanced notice is provided.

-It is illegal for a Kentucky landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant (Fair Housing Act).
+According to the Federal Fair Housing Act, it is illegal for a Kentucky landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant

 The state of Kentucky does not legislate rent increases.